-10 Class diagram of the Private
+Fig. 10.
+Class diagram of the Private package

-The core class of package is the class Public, which means public library in a private project.
-It is a public library specially developed for only this system (search engine) includes function such as get random numbers, format date, check user info, etc, which are frequen.
-It can be imported and used by controllers to reduce code redundancy and coupling. is a very common design idea in software engineering cohesion, loose coupling[].
-DB provides a set of methods to operate database, such as inset, query and delete.
+The core class of the Private package is the class Public, which means public library in a private project.
+It is a public library specially developed for only this system (search engine).
+It includes functionality such as get random numbers, format date, check user info, etc, which are commonly and frequently used.
+It can be imported and used by controllers to reduce code redundancy and coupling.
+This is a very common design idea in software engineering: high cohesion, loose coupling[].
+The DB class provides a set of methods to operate a database, such as inset, query and delete.

 Server Package